ajoalenjeen/Federal-Spending-Analysis/README.md

 However, when comparing recipient concentration:

-Contracts (HHI = 0.0081) are moderately concentrated.
+* Contracts (HHI = 0.0081) are moderately concentrated.
 A few major defense, healthcare, and research contractors dominate (e.g., Optum, McKesson, TriWest, National Labs).

-Grants (HHI = 0.01499) are even more concentrated in this dataset.
+* Grants (HHI = 0.01499) are even more concentrated in this dataset.
 A relatively small number of large state governments, universities, and tribal authorities receive a disproportionate share of total grant dollars.

 Conclusion:

 Even though grants represent far more total dollars, both contracts and grants show measurable concentration — but grants are more concentrated than contracts in this dataset.
 This suggests much of federal grant money flows to a smaller number of very large public-sector and nonprofit institutions.

-Major healthcare networks

-Federal logistics hubs

-tend to receive much smaller contract amounts.

 ## Which agencies show the highest spending growth or budget risk?

 Federal contract spending growth and volatility reveal which agencies pose the highest budget risk between FY 2020–2024.